SaskiaBublitz/modOpt/README.md

 | ID   |      Name      | Description |
 |----------|:-------------:|:------:|
 | 167855 | UDLS_modOpt_constraints_V2.9.lsp  | Box Redcution + Sampling + Solver |

+## Tests to check modOpt is working as expected (MOSAICmodeling is not required)
+To check wether modOpt is working correctly, there is a test package included with some examples from chemical engineering.
+Different settings in the bxrd_options dictionaries are sequentially checked.
+If no error has occured in a test run an "OK" is written into the *status* cell of the corresponding test case row of the tests' output file.
+The latter ends on "*test_all.txt".
+If an error occured the *status* of the associated test run is "Failed".
+This is exemplary explainded for the VanDerWaals.py example but works the same way for the other larger examples in the tests/constraints directory.

+1. In the modOpt package go to

+	`modOpt/tests/constraints/VanDerWaals`

+2. Run the python file main.py

+        python main.py

+3. Open the output textfile ending with test_all.text and check the each test run's status

+You can also use the .py files of the test examples as a template for writing your own scripts apart from MOSAICmodeling.
+Simply replace the system arguments by an argument of the required type such as string, integer, boolean, float.
+Discrete settings from a set of valid options for example strings with numerical solver names you find in the comments behind the assignment starting with #

 # Installation Guide for Developers